 Location: near Aboyne, Aberdeenshire

-A bothy is a traditional Scottish shelter, historically used by shepherds and cattle drovers as refuges from bad weather in the Highlands.
-At Cairngorm Bothies you can experience a modern, eco-friendly version of the bothy.
+A bothy is a traditional Scottish shelter, historically used by shepherds and cattle drovers as refuges from bad weather in the Highlands, but at Cairngorm Bothies you can experience a modern, eco-friendly version!
 This cluster of six self-sustaining holiday homes is surrounded by the Blelack woodlands of the Cairngorms National Park.
 Each bothy has been constructed from sustainable materials using ecologically non-invasive methods to protect the roots of the surrounding forest.
 They offer a full range of home comforts as well as custom-built wheelchair access.
 Hunker down inside the simple but beautifully furnished interior, and enjoy the crisp, pure air infused with the scent of ancient Scots pine.

 8. Eagle Brae Log Cabins, Highlands